-Social networking sites enable people to post information about themselves and communicate with others around the world using forums, interest groups, blogs, chat rooms, email, and instant messaging.
+Social networking sites enable people to post information about themselves and communicate with others around the world.
 While you can make new friends through social networking sites, you may also be exposed to embarrassing situations and people who have bad intentions, such as hackers, identity thieves, con artists, and predators.

 Protect yourself by taking some common-sense precautions.

 - Guard your financial and other sensitive information.
 Never provide or post your Social Security number, address, phone number, bank account or credit card numbers, or other personal information that could be used by criminals.

 - Picture social networking sites as billboards in cyberspace.
 Police, college admissions personnel, employers, stalkers, con artists, nosy neighbors – anyone can see what you post.
 Don’t disclose anything about yourself, your friends, or family members that you wouldn’t want to be made public.
 And remember that once information appears on a Web site, it can never be completely erased.
 Even if it’s modified or deleted, older versions may exist on others’ computers.
 Some social networking sites allow users to restrict access to certain people.
 Understand how the site works and what privacy choices you may have.